michael-wall/rabbit-mq-demo/README.md

 ## Repositories ##
 The POC uses the following github repositories:
-  - https://github.com/michael-wall/rabbit-mq-demo.git - this repository which contains the DXP Cloud Workspace rabbitmq custom service definition, the rabbitmqlistener custom service definition (excluding the compiled jar file) and the rabbit-mq-publish client extension.
+  - https://github.com/michael-wall/rabbit-mq-demo.git (i.e. this repository), which contains the DXP Cloud Workspace rabbitmq custom service definition, the rabbitmqlistener custom service definition (excluding the compiled jar file) and the rabbit-mq-publish client extension.
   - https://github.com/michael-wall/rabbit-mq-demo-listener.git which contains the source code for the rabbitmqlistener jar file.
 The compiled jar file to be manually added to the rabbitmqlistener custom service.

 ## The Code ##